I love the fresh start of a new year.

 - Something is better than nothing.

-- This won’t be my future or “destiny.”
+- This won’t be my story forever.

 Example #2: Feeling Courageous